 If you’re a body type that’s somewhere in the middle, you can choose the firmness level of your bed at your own discretion.

-If you plan on giving away or re-selling your mattress after you graduate and take that job in the big city (or moving back in with your parents, this is 2019), you should probably take care of your mattress while you have it.
+If you plan on giving away or re-selling your college mattress after you graduate and take that job in the big city (or moving back in with your parents, this is 2022), you should probably take care of your mattress while you have it.

 Most mattresses don’t come with machine washable covers, unfortunately.
 If you’re concerned about stains or spills (coffee while studying in bed, anyone?) we recommend getting a mattress protector off Amazon.
 That will keep things worry-free, and can also protect against extra wear and tear on your college bed, which will prolong the life of your mattress and protect your warranty.
 If you think a mattress with a machine washable cover sounds cool, check out Yogabed or Novosbed.